djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Strengths include:

-- **Flexible Schemas**: Easily accommodate changes in data structure.
+- The **flexible schemas of non-relational databases** allow them to easily adapt to changes in data structure, making them highly versatile.
-- **High Performance**: Optimized for read and write operations.
+- **High performance is achieved** as these databases are optimized for fast read and write operations, even with large data volumes.
-- **Scalability**: Designed for horizontal scaling across multiple servers.
+- **Scalability is a key advantage**, with their design supporting horizontal scaling across multiple servers to handle growth efficiently.

 #### Limitations

-- **Complex Transactions**: Limited support for multi-document ACID transactions.
+- **Complex transactions can be challenging**, as non-relational databases often have limited support for multi-document ACID transactions.
-- **Query Limitations**: Less efficient for complex joins and relational queries.
+- **Querying capabilities may be limited**, making them less efficient for handling complex joins and relational queries.

 ### Key-Value Databases